Thursday, June 12, 2025

 It would be interesting to know why Elizabeth Piper had fallen under enough suspicion to arrest her.
 By August 1862, women were no longer regarded by the military as harmless innocents.
 Rose O'Neal Greenhow, who operated a spy network of supposedly 48 women in Washington DC, had been released from the Old Capitol prison and sent beyond the Confederate line a couple of months earlier in May 1862.
 Women in her network had been attending teas and dinners throughout Washington DC, listening carefully, and sending the information they gleaned south to the Confederate army.
 Elizabeth Piper was certainly in a position to be one of those participants.
 However, information about the specific women in Greenhow's network is elusive.

 To date, I have not found the Provost Marshall's records regarding Elizabeth Piper's arrest - specifically the documents that were generated in 1862.
 I also don't know how long she was held or the conditions of her release although she was allowed to remain in Washington DC and not sent beyond the Confederate line.
+Col. William Emile Doster was the Provost Marshal of Washington DC at this time.

 The Washington DC City Directory of 1862 shows the Pipers still in residence at 506 E south.
 James S. Piper's 14 or 15-year-old son William Piper is listed as the resident.
 Note that James S. Piper's brother Dr. John R. Piper was living at 373 D north.